 4. Send this scope list over to your client, and plan a meeting

 You want them to have some time to chew over what you’ve put together.
 Be very particular in what you title this.
 Do not call it an estimate, proposal, or anything that most people correlate with something they need to sign off on.
 I usually call these “roadmaps” or “scope proposals” (the former being a little less sterile.)

 Change hats and take the position of their confidant.
 “Is this budget you were expecting to spend?
 No?
 OK, then let’s figure out what you’re comfortable with so I can deliver as much value as possible for your investment.”

 Bring their scope list to the cutting board, and work with them to determine what can be removed or prioritized later to get the most output for their financial input.
-You’re no longer the greedy web designer who wants all of their hard earned money – you’re their trusted guide.
+You’re no longer the greedy web designer who wants all of their hard-earned money – you’re their trusted guide.

 Many web designers capture a list of requirements, disappear for a bit, and return with a written proposal with a price tag attached.
 It’s usually unclear how costs are calculated, so clients can sometimes think we’re pulling a quote out of thin air.
 To a client, this can often scream, “high risk!”
-Usually, this is where the conversion shifts to trying to pigeon hole us into a fixed bid.
+Usually, this is where the conversation shifts to trying to pigeonhole us into a fixed bid.
 You will deliver vaguely defined X in exchange for a solid figure of $Y. Trust me, don’t go down this path.

-By making the project planning process as collaborative and straight forward as possible, the likelihood that your clients will see you as an adviser instead of a hired gun goes up significantly.
-Your worth will skyrocket, because you’re not just a designer – which to somebody who is struggling with getting sales on their website doesn’t mean much.
-Position yourself as a business-minded consultant who will work with them to figure out why their sales are in a slump, and help them increase their online income using a new design and strategy, the rewards will be almost limitless.
+By making the project planning process as collaborative and straightforward as possible, the likelihood that your clients will see you as an adviser instead of a hired gun goes up significantly.
+Your worth will skyrocket because you’re not just a designer – which to somebody who is struggling with getting sales on their website doesn’t mean much.
+Position yourself as a business-minded consultant who will work with them to figure out why their sales are in a slump and help them increase their online income using a new design and strategy, the rewards will be almost limitless.